Vice President, Hardware Engineering – Matter Compiler

 About the Role

-This senior leadership role is one of the most pivotal and technically broad at Atomic Machines.
-Reporting directly to the VP, Device & Process Engineering, you will be the executive responsible for the development of Atomic Machines' digital manufacturing "Nodes," each of which implements a class of physical manufacturing process, as a fully automated digital machine built upon our robust hardware and software platform that enables sophisticated interaction with all other Nodes, ultimately manifesting in the Matter Compiler (MC).
+This executive leadership role is one of the most pivotal and technically broad at Atomic Machines.
+Reporting to the CEO and managing a team of 50+ Mechanical Engineers, you will be the executive responsible for the development of Atomic Machines' digital manufacturing "Nodes," each of which implements a class of physical manufacturing process, as a fully automated digital machine built upon our robust hardware and software platform that enables sophisticated interaction with all other Nodes, ultimately manifesting in the Matter Compiler (MC).
 You will lead a team of exceptional principal-level mechanical engineers (both ICs and ICMs) to design and build the Nodes -- from initial prototypes and DoEs through to commercial readiness -- required for the launch of our first product and beyond, and your team will work in the context of our fully operational Hybrid Fab, which provides a unique agile development/deployment environment for all aspects of the MC.
 Importantly, we are growing rapidly, and you will play a key role in further building out the team with additional bar-raising talent.

 What You’ll Do